rohan-hari/Virtual-Education-System/README.md

-# Virtual Education System with Node.js, MongoDB
+# Virtual Education System with Node.js,EJS and MongoDB
 It is an online learning environment that enables live contact between the teacher and the learners while they are engaged in learning activities.

 ## Features